 You’re probably writing about your topic because you love it or you want to help people in some way.
 If you really want to reach people, you have to consider them.
 Tell stories that inspire, entertain, or help them in some way, and provide tips that do the same.
 Don’t publish a blog post just to get it out there.
 Make sure that what you write has a purpose.

 Consider how much your audience knows about your topic.
 If your blog provides information to beginners, are you explain it in a way they’ll understand?
 How much do they already know about the topic?
 You may need to write using much more basic language than you think.

 As you write, try to keep in mind how you want your readers to respond to your post.
 How do you want them to feel?
 Do you want to help them?
 Keep these questions in mind to try to stay focused.

 One thing I like to do is just get everything out on the page, then go back and see if it is fulfilling my purpose.
 I ask myself if it is either inspiring, entertaining, or helpful.
 If something doesn’t contribute to my overall purpose, I cut it out.

 JUST.
 DO.
 IT.

-I get it—you’ve taken hours writing something, and you just want to publish it.
-I used to be the person who would submit something without proofreading first, but I realized this was a huge mistake.
+I get it—you’ve taken hours writing something and you just want to get it out there.
+I used to be the person who would submit something without proofreading it, but I realized this was a huge mistake.
 Even the best writers need to proofread, and even the most amateur writers can catch obvious mistakes.

-Maybe you don’t feel confident about your writing skills, but even a quick look-through can be beneficial.
+Maybe you don’t feel confident about your writing skills, but even a quick look through can be beneficial.
 It doesn’t take a bachelor’s degree to notice repeated words, typos, or writing that is less than engaging.

 What are some questions you have about improving your blog?
 I’d love to help!
 Comment below.